HuuKhoa/Music-Genre-Classification/ReadMe.md

 This command will start the Jupyter Notebook server and open a browser window where you can navigate and open the project notebooks.

 ### Usage
-Data Preparation
+Just run the code blocks in order from top to bottom.
+The code is well documented to explain what you're doing each step of the way.
+It goes something like this:
+- Load the dataset from deeplake
-Prepare your dataset: Ensure your spectrogram images are formatted and labeled correctly as per the guidelines provided in data_prep.ipynb.
-Run the data_prep.ipynb: This notebook will guide you through loading, processing, and splitting the data for training and testing.
+- Prepare your dataset/preprocessing the data: Ensure your spectrogram images are formatted and labeled correctly--loading, processing, and splitting the data for training and testing.
 Model Training and Evaluation
-Open musicgenreclassifierV2.ipynb: Follow the steps outlined to train the model using the preprocessed data.
+- Follow the steps outlined to train the model using the preprocessed data (mel spectrograms and MFCCs).
+- We test K Nearest Neighbors Algorithm, but this is our failed approach.
+The next and final approach we have is the Convolutional Neural Network.
-Evaluate the model: The notebook includes steps to evaluate the model's performance on a test set and visualize the results.
+- Evaluate the model: The notebook includes steps to evaluate the model's performance on a test set and visualize the results.
 Data
-The project assumes a dataset of audio spectrograms categorized by music genres.
-For best results, ensure the spectrograms are uniformly sized and properly labeled.
-The format and preparation of the dataset are critical for successful training and classification.
+- The project assumes a dataset of audio tensors, which are preprocessed into spectrograms and MFCCs categorized by music genres.
+Additional Notes
+- Some of the code blocks take minutes to run--namely the conversion of audio tensors to spectrograms and MFCCs.
+- Training the CNN takes at least 10 minutes.
+- musicgenreclassifier.ipynb and data_prep.ipynb are similar files that do the same thing, which is process the data, create a KNN and test it, and create a CNN and test it.

 ### Contributing
 Contributors are welcome to propose improvements to the codebase, add new features, or enhance the documentation.
 To contribute: